montagejs/montagejs.org/docs/hello-montagejs.md

 When you assemble a MontageJS application, you modify the HTML documents (AKA templates in MontageJS speak) of the components in the ui directory.
 To change the look and feel of components, you modify the CSS files.

 Figure 3 identifies the components that make up the view layer of the application that you are about to build.
-Main.reel is the main user interface component of the application.
+Main.mod is the main user interface component of the application.
 Think of it as the MontageJS equivalent of a website's index page or the principal screen of your single-page application: it can contain any number of subcomponents for the presentation and behavior of an application.
 The Converter component encapsulates the functionality of the application.
 The sole purpose of the Version component is to inform you of the MontageJS version you are using (it can be easily removed from the application).

 >**Note:** Although you could conceivably build an entire application using only the Main component, we recommend you assemble MontageJS applications out of individual components (just like you build a website out of individual pages)—to make the most of what MontageJS has to offer, including a modular architecture and encapsulated and reusable components.